QuantEcon/lecture-jax/lectures/about.md

 Perhaps the single most notable feature of scientific computing in the past decades is the rise and rise of parallel computation.

-For example, the advanced artificial intelligence applications now shaking the world of business and academia require massive computer power to train, and the great majority of that computer power is supplied by GPUs.
+For example, the advanced artificial intelligence applications now shaking business and academia require massive computer power to train, and the great majority of that computer power is supplied by GPUs.

 For us economists, with our ever-growing need for more compute cycles,